Simply LaKita

 Overhead view of ingredients needed to make gravy.

-2. Onion - Use any yellow onion or white onion that you prefer.
-Slice it thinly and if you want to make it like my dad, use more onion than you think you should.
+2. Onion - Yellow or white, sliced thin.
+If you want it to taste like my dad's, use more than you think you should.

 Overhead view of large white braiser pan with cooked beef and onion in it with wooden spoon.